milosolutions/milo-qtcreator-wizard/doc/repositoryguide.md

 2. Add submodule repository into Milo Code DB installer:
 ~~~
-git submodule add ssh://path.to.repository packages/com.milosolutions.modulename/data/modulename
+git submodule add ssh://path.to.repository packages/modulename
 ~~~
+Check and modify .gitmodules

-3. Copy the "meta" directory from any other module and adapt it to your needs.
+3. Copy the "doc" directory from any other module and adapt it to your needs.
-Meta dir contains the configuration and description for the module, which the installer will show (see [Qt Installer Framework](http://doc.qt.io/qtinstallerframework/) documentation for more info).
-Why such convoluted path you ask?
-Well, we are using Qt Installer Framework to help with initial project setup, as well as to make it easy to add a module to a new project.
-These complicated paths are QtIFW requirement.

 4. Add backlink to project main page in README.md (see the first lines of any other README in code DB repo).

 5. Add link to new project documentation to main (installer) docs: docs/subprojects.md

-6. Add your submodule tag file path to TAGFILES to milocodedb.doxyfile
+6. ~~Add your submodule tag file path to TAGFILES to milocodedb.doxyfile~~ Copy .gitlab-ci.yml from other package and adapt it if necessary.

 7. Please remember to use \ref miloHeader in all header and source files within Milo Code Database - our clients need to be informed that this code is shared between various projects (across NDA boundaries).
 It is located in doc/miloheader.md file.
 You can also use `scripts/insert_milo_header.sh` script to add all headers automatically.